spacetj/tejasc.com/content/pages/1--about/index.md

 ---
-title: About
+title: $ tejasc —help
-menuTitle: about
+menuTitle: /usr/tejasc
 ---

-## $ tejasc --help
 As an aspiring Cyber Security Engineer with a proven background in Reliability Engineer, I focus on automating toil, improving observability, enforcing Error Budgets and architecting GCP services.
 I'm a strong believer in Open Source and Shift Left philosophies.
-When I'm not working, you'll find me snowboarding or riding my Benelli Leoncino motorcycle through the woods.
+When I'm not working, you'll find me snowboarding or riding my Benelli Leoncino motorcycle.

 Global Options: